Date functions and formulas in Excel

 Excel date formulas

-Today, learn how to use the following Excel date functions and formulas:
+Today, learn how to use the following Excel date formulas and functions:

 You’ll be able to check when a worksheet was last refreshed, set automatic deadlines, create week numbers from dates, know what day was a specific date, and much more!